Saturday, November 8, 2025

 Doc Martens come in a range of colors and styles.
 Photo Courtesy Noah Buscher | Unsplash

 Or try brightening up your clothes to offset your boots.
-When wearing dark shoes, you are often tempted to stick to darker or neutral-colored clothes, as this combination blends together with the most ease.
+When wearing dark shoes, you are often tempted to stick to darker or neutral-colored clothes.
 But this is not a hard-and-fast rule, and choosing to style bright or soft pastel colors with dark footwear is a match made in heaven.

 Dress them up